JamieVaughn/blog/src/content/draft/expressions_over_statements.md

 * 		most modern languages
 * 		now support this style.
 And they support the style
 * 		specifically by supporting lambda expressions.

+declarative relies on expressions while procedural/imperative uses statements Declarative code follows the general attitude of `.map()` in that a declaration will cause a transform pipeline to execute which yield a one-to-one result with what's expressed.